 BD: Is there

 recital or if you’re playing a trio?

 used to be.
 When the trio was in its first year, we came onstage in

 Horton, Kansas, and there was an upright piano.
 I said to the man,

 “Where is the piano I’m playing in the concert?”

 soloists play?”
 “No,” he says, “For a soloist we bring a grand piano,

 but for an accompanist we bring this one.”
 [Both laugh] The

 following season was the second season of the trio, and in the contract

 it stipulated that the piano has to be as good as for solo pianist.

 But now it doesn’t even have to say that in the contract.
 Now I do

 get as good a piano as they have.

 BD: Will any

 piano trio now get that, or is it just the Beaux Arts Trio?

-no, not any piano trio, because when you are not well known it is more
+no, no, not any piano trio, because when you are not well known it is more

 BD: [With a